ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 Make sure that you have an SSH key that you can use for authentication and that it is uploaded to {{site.data.keyword.vpc_short}}.
 The {{site.data.keyword.spectrum_full}} deployable architecture supports either RSA or Ed 25519 key types.
 This key is used to log in to all VSIs that you create.
 Make sure that you use the same key types in an LSF cluster (for example, deploy management and compute nodes with the same key).
 For more information about creating SSH keys, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

+## Generate the remote IP to access Spectrum LSF cluster
+{: #generate-remote-ip}
+{: step}

+Generate an public IP address that is required to access the Spectrum LSF cluster nodes. click [here](https://ipv4.icanhazip.com).

+If the cluster access is required for an Admin, then provide the IP address from anywhere and the cluster will be accessed.
+If the access is requried for more users, then you can open access to a CIDR range also.
+{: note}

 ## Choose between IBM-managed or user-managed encryption
 {: #encryption}
 {: step}